 It's no surprise that people have found ways to spend less time on emails.
 And one of the first ways to screen emails is by sender.
 If you are an unknown sender to a recipient, aka, you're sending a 'cold email,' then you better have a great subject line.
-And once your reader gets past the subject line, you'll need to say something attention grabbing within the first few words or it will be on to the next, and your request will go unheard.
+And once your reader gets past the subject line, you'll need to say something attention-grabbing within the first few words or it will be on to the next, and your carefully worded request will go unread.

-This free resource provides some of my most used and successful email templates.
+This resource provides you with your own secret weapon to cut through the noise and have your emails read every time.
+It contains some of my most used and most successful email templates.
 With these templates you will have what you need to:

-- reach out to a potential interview subject for your blog or podcast; - request an introduction from someone with whom you're connected, but not closely, to connect with someone in her circle of influence; - introduce people in your circle who have synergies and are not already connected; - send an email to pitch yourself as a podcast guest or interview subject; and - send an email to someone who has not delivered on a promise.
+- reach out to a potential interview subject for your blog, live show or podcast; - request an introduction from someone with whom you're connected, but not closely, to connect with someone in her circle of influence; - introduce people in your circle who have synergies and are not already connected; THIS EMAIL TEMPLATE ALONE IS A GAME CHANGER FOR YOUR BUSINESS - send an email to pitch yourself as a podcast guest or interview subject; and - send an email to someone who has not delivered on a promise.